 Hundreds of people from children's daycare groups to seniors and from hobbyists to artists have painted their works for the streetscape over the years through various collaborative projects.
 Celebrities have also been been involved in painting, like Linda Liukas, a pioneer in the programming industry, the television personality and entertainer Sampo Marjomaa, and graffiti artist Emilio Mäkipää, known in the street art circles.

 Creating art brings people together, and in many parts of the city painting art distribution cabinets has become a common project for the entire community.
-For example, in Herttoniemi, groups of seniors have painted art cabinets together, in Arabianranta making art cabinets has traditionally been a part of Arabia street festivals, and in Käpylä, residents have made a virtual map of Kalevala-themed art cabinets (the map is in finnish) in their area.
+For example, in Herttoniemi, groups of seniors have painted art cabinets together, in Arabianranta making art cabinets has traditionally been a part of Arabia street festivals, and in Käpylä, residents have made a virtual map of Kalevala-themed art cabinets in their area.

 - Electrical distribution cabinets refer to Helen Electricity Network cabinets through which electricity is distributed to customers.

 - There are more than 7,500 electrical distribution cabinets in Helsinki, of which about 750 will have been adorned with artwork to liven up the street scene by the end of this year.